 This guideline is based on scientific evidence current as of the Effective Date.

-This guideline was developed by the Guidelines and Protocols Advisory Committee, approved by the British Columbia Medical Association and adopted by the Medical Services Commission.
+The guideline was developed by the Guidelines and Protocols Advisory Committee in collaboration with BC's Agency for Pathology and Laboratory Medicine, and adopted by the Medical Services Commission.

 The principles of the Guidelines and Protocols Advisory Committee are to:

 - encourage appropriate responses to common medical situations